keynou/insightPro/README.md

 The records in this file are sorted by __`NUMBER_CERTIFIED_APPLICATIONS`__ field, and in case of a tie, alphabetically by __`TOP_STATES`__.

-Depending on the input (e.g., see the example below), there may be fewer than 10 lines in each file.
-There, however, is not more than 10 lines in each file.
+Depending on the input, there may be fewer than 10 lines in each file.
+However, there is not more than 10 lines in each file.
-In case of ties, only list the top 10 based are sorted based on the instructions.
+In case of ties, only I will list the top 10 states or the occupations based on the instructions.

 Percentages are rounded off to 1 decimal place.
 For instance, 1.05% is rounded to 1.1%.